Kushaltho/osTicket-Ticket-Lifecycle-Examples/README.md

 SEV-B Ticket

-Since we assigned the ticket to Eveyln it is best pratice to write down the changes you made and give a warm hand-off to the person.
-Which would mean Kevin calling  Eveyln and confriming with her before assigning the ticket to her.
+Since we assigned the ticket to Eveyln it is best practice to write down the changes you made and give a warm hand-off to the person.
+Which would mean Kevin calling  Eveyln and confirming with her before assigning the ticket to her.

 <img src="https://i.imgur.com/7JUkgkn.png" width="80%" alt="Searching for VM"/>